 7. Be proactive.

 - Set boundaries.
-For example, say no to something that you don’t want to do, can’t afford, or that interferes with your values or goals.
+Say no to things that you don’t want to do, can’t afford, or that conflict with your values or goals.

 - Find one thing to do that you enjoy.
 Identify one enjoyable activity (it doesn’t have to be holiday-related), decide when you’ll do it and put it on your calendar.